 In APSA, the term “petroleum” means crude oil, or a fraction thereof, that is liquid at 60 degrees Fahrenheit temperature and 14.7 pounds per square inch absolute pressure.
 Please refer to the state law for additional information.

 *Some facilities with less than 1,320 gallons of petroleum with a tank in an underground area would be subject to APSA.
 Please refer to the Guide to Understanding Tanks in Underground Areas in the APSA Program for more information.

-Large Tank Facilities, with a storage capacity of more than 10,000 gallons of oil must use a Professional Engineer to certify the SPCC Plan.
+Large Tank Facilities, with a storage capacity of 10,000 gallons or more of oil must use a Professional Engineer to certify the SPCC Plan.
 The USEPA provides resources and guidance on their website.